Photos 3: Scottish Rite Cathedral, Saint Louis, Missouri

 Restoration of instruments like this one isn't merely a matter of giving to a noble project for that space exclusively, but it's something more broad than that.
 It's supporting great organ music which spans hundreds of years, and this music will be heard by countless numbers of people, indefinitely into the future.

-The author of this blog was first given opportunity to play and trouble shoot this incredible instrument when he was just 19 years old, way back in 1969, and this experience made an indellible impression upon him.
-He was blown away by its size, beauty, expressiveness, wonderful color stops, and sheer, thrilling power.
+The author of this blog was first given opportunity to play and trouble shoot this incredible instrument way back in 1969 just before he arrived at the age of 20 years, and this experience made an indellible impression upon him.
+He was awestruck by its size, beauty, expressiveness, wonderful color stops, its incredible range of sounds which exceeds a full symphony orchestra, and that it's voiced to speak with the power of an organ more than twice its size.
+This instrument represents a style of organ building and manifests a quality of construction that we are not likely to ever see again.
+Against a background of Great Diapasons and Swell string chorus was placed a wealth of soft effects and orchestral color, all fully expressive from top to bottom.
 It was its sound in fact which inspired him to write his organ compositions [See menu bar, Free Stuff, Bio, Catalogue of Works].
-He told his family back then that he'd give anything to be able to have regular access to this organ.
-At the time he never realized that 27 years later his wish would come true.
+He told his family back then that he'd give anything to be able to have regular access to this instrument.
+At the time he never realized that in another 27 years this wish of his would become a reality.
 He actively served as a choir rehearsal pianist and organist there from 1996-2004 and additionally after that, for special ceremonies.

 Save for another pipe organ of this size or larger with over 50 ranks under expression, there's nowhere else on the face of this earth where one human being can be seated at an instrument and have this amount of tonal spread, flexibility, expressiveness, and this amount of power.